-Nationwide Credit Unions is an independent resource created to help you understand how credit unions work, find a credit union near you, and use member-focused services with confidence.
-Whether you are comparing credit unions to banks, exploring digital banking tools, or trying to make smarter decisions about loans and fees, this site is designed to guide you step by step.
+Nationwide Credit Unions is an independent, research-driven resource created to help you understand how credit unions work, find a credit union near you, and use member-focused services with confidence.
+We are not a bank, credit union, or lender.
+Instead, we focus on explaining how credit unions operate so you can make better decisions before you open an account or apply for a loan.

 Find a Credit Union Near You